atomisthq/docs/docs/user/index.md

 ### Repository webhooks

-If your team does not use a GitHub Organization account, then you can choose to configure webhooks on repositories owned by a User account.
+If your team does not use a GitHub organization account, then you can choose to configure webhooks on repositories owned by a user account.

 ```
 you> @atomist install webhook
 ```

-The bot will now ask for the `Owner` of the Repository.
-This question will be skipped if there is only valid choice (your User account).
-Second the bot will ask you to select the Repository to recieve the new webhook.
+The bot now asks for the `owner` of the repository.
+This question is skipped if there is only valid choice (your user account).
+Next the bot asks you to select the repository to receive the new webhook.

 <div style="text-align:center;">
   <img alt="Choose GitHub Repository" height="137" width="528" src="img/choose-repo.png" />